 After registering as an osteopath in 2003 Anna Merrett gained valuable experience working at several leading Melbourne osteopathic clinics.
 Prior to becoming an osteopath Anna worked as a massage therapist in a large Melbourne leisure center.
 This experience helped her to develop a finely tuned sense of touch which enables her to accurately assess, diagnose and treat the musculo-skeletal disorders that confront her each day.
 She enjoys treating the diverse range of conditions that present themselves at the Brunswick West Osteopathic Clinic.
 Anna finds it is a rewarding profession providing assistance and relief to those who have had difficulty in finding solutions to their problems.

-Leah Swindells ( Returned from maternity leave Sept 2017) registered as an Osteopath in 2007.
+Leah Swindells registered as an Osteopath in 2007.
 Leah has been working full time at Brunswick West Osteopathic Clinic for several years now.
 Leah was a member of the Victorian Institute of Sport hockey programme for many years and through her participation in this sport rich environment, Leah gained valuable experience managing elite athletes.
-Leah is continually broadening her osteopathic scope and keeping up to date through particpating in courses including: Matwork Pilates, Superficial Dry Needling, Patellofemoral Pain Rehabilitation, Taping and Obstetrics and Pain Management.
+Leah is continually broadening her osteopathic scope and keeping up to date through participating in courses including: Matwork Pilates, Superficial Dry Needling, Patellofemoral Pain Rehabilitation, Taping and Obstetrics and Pain Management.
 Leah has as enthusiastic personality and enjoys a hands-on, structural approach while balancing treatment with post treatment care.

 All of our osteopaths have completed a 5 year double degree at leading Australian universities, and all are registered with AHPRA.